berkeley-dsep-infra/hubploy/docs/howto/hubploy-setup-dev-environment.rst

 Prerequisites
 ===========================

-To start, you really only need ``git`` to clone the repository.
-Methodology for testing Hubploy is limited right now but my recommendation is that you have a working JupyterHub configuration that you can try to build / deploy.
+To start, fork the `main Hubploy repository <https://github.com/yuvipanda/hubploy>`_ and then clone your fork.
+This will enable easier setup for pull requests and independent development.
+Methodology for testing Hubploy is limited right now but it is recommendation that you have a working JupyterHub configuration so you can try to build and deploy.

 If you don't have such a configuration set up, we recommend setting one up using the `hubploy template repository <https://github.com/yuvipanda/hubploy-template>`_ and following the how-to on Deploying a JupyterHub with Hubploy (link later).

-If you don't need to push your custom Hubploy anywhere (not recommended), you can just download hubploy with ``git clone https://github.com/yuvipanda/hubploy.git``.

-Most use-cases will require that you have a hosted repository for Hubploy, so you should fork the `main Hubploy repository <https://github.com/yuvipanda/hubploy>`_ and then clone your fork (recommended).

 Modifying Hubploy Files